browserengineering/book/book/accessibility.md

 via the `aria-live` attribute (assertive notifications interrupt the user, but polite ones don't); what kinds of changes to announce, via `aria-atomic` and `aria-relevant`; and whether the live region is in a finished or intermediate state, via `aria-busy`.
-In fact, `aria-live` is all that's necessary to create a live region; no role is necessary.
+In addition, `aria-live` is all that's necessary to create a live region; no role is necessary.

 :::

-Mixed voice / visual interaction
+Voice + visual interaction
 ================================

 Thanks to our work in this chapter, our rendering pipeline now